As an Amazon Associate I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Bridge Cameras

 Bridge cameras ‘bridge’ the gap between digital cameras and DSLRs.
-As far as I’m concerned they just arent the best choice for travel photography.
+As far as I’m concerned they just aren’t the best choice for travel photography.

 Maybe they were once upon a time, but technology has improved significantly since then and has almost made them redundant.

-In fact I’m so confident there are better choices out there that i’m not recommending any specific cameras below.
+In fact, I’m so confident there are better choices out there that I’m not recommending any specific cameras below.
 Sorry!

 Point and shoot Digital Cameras

 Honestly not a bad shout to buy one of these cameras if you aren’t willing to spend a lot.
+In fact, scrap that, there’s been such a big resurgence for these things that I’m struggling to find a simple point-and-shoot for an acceptable amount of money.

-And even more important, without a detachable lens your camera will be slightly less susceptible to lose debris such as sand and dirt.
+And even more important, without a detachable lens your camera will be slightly less susceptible to loose debris such as sand and dirt.
+All these features combined mean you won’t have to worry too much about chucking in your bag or even dropping it.
+If you’ve managed to get one cheaply, that is!

 Film Cameras